traveloka/terraform-aws-modules-template/README.md

 Standard terraform modules have an example and you can write this below in quick started section, e.g:

-Copy folder example, change values in `/example/locals.tf`, after that run this scripts
+Quick check the `variable.tf` to learn more about what you can customize, we state default value but it might not fulfill your expectation.
+Copy folder example, change values in `/example/locals.tf`, and After that run this scripts

 ```
 cd /<dir>                               # Go to copied example folder